CreativeWolfies/akyanet-research/akyanet.md

 The Global Coordinator, or GC, is a group of representatives, emergency response teams' representatives, professionals, experts, and individuals.
 They are all revokable.

-Everyone can join the Global Coordinator, but they must be aware that their work will be public (open-source).
+Everyone can join the Global Coordinator.

-The purpose of the Global Coordinator is to solve major problems.
+The purpose of the Global Coordinator is to solve major problems or to redirect problems to the right entities.

 The to do list is a priority queue that can be found online.
 This means everyone can submit a task to the list, but they must have a certain number of upvotes to have a greater priority.